peteroupc/peteroupc.github.io/graphics.md

 >     - Implements a subset of OpenGL ES 1.1, rendered in software.
 >     - Has a game engine that renders only in that subset of OpenGL ES 1.1.
 >
-> 4. One way to implement the 2-D limits is: Screen resolution 640 &times; 480; four 2-D layers; 4 bits per pixel; pixels labeled 15 are transparent in tiles and sprites; tiles are 16 &times; 16 pixels; maximum sprite size 64x64 pixels; up to 192 sprites at a time; sprites are made of pixels.
+> 4. One way to implement the 2-D limits is: Screen resolution 640 &times; 480; four 2-D layers; tiles have 4 bits per pixel; tiles are 16 &times; 16 pixels; maximum sprite size 64x64 pixels; up to 192 sprites at a time; sprites are made of pixels.

 <a id=Classic_Graphics_in_Scope></a>